 In solar panels, black substrates improve light absorption and increase the efficiency of energy conversion.
 They are particularly important in thin-film photovoltaic technologies.

-In automotive applications, black substrates are used in sensors, control modules, and lighting systems.
+Dans les applications automobiles, black substrates are used in sensors, control modules, and lighting systems.
 Their durability and thermal performance are crucial in the harsh operating environments of vehicles.

 Advantages of Black Substrates